The Isogeny Problems

 Statement: Given two supersingular elliptic curves \( E \) and \( E' \) over a finite field \( \mathbb{F}_{p^2} \), compute an explicit isogeny \( \varphi : E \to E' \).

-A solution contains: the description of a classical algorithm with time complexity below \( \mathcal{O} ( p^{\frac{1}{2} - \varepsilon} ) \) for some \( \varepsilon > 0 \).
+A solution contains: the description of a classical algorithm with time complexity below \( \mathcal{O} ( p^{\frac{1}{2} - \varepsilon} ) \) for some \( \varepsilon > 0 \), or, show that such an algorithm cannot exist.

 Reward: A crate of Westvleteren.